helloravisha/ML-LogisticRegression/README.md

 model predicts P(Y=1) as a function of X.

 ## Objective:
-The purpose of this assignment is to apply  logistic  Logistic regression to classify a binary value or categorical value  . and also discuss why you chose that attribute/feature and what you are trying to learn from the classification.
+The purpose of this assignment is to apply Logistic regression to classify a binary value or categorical value  . and also discuss why we chose that attribute/feature and what we are trying to learn from the classification.

 The overview of the data set is as below